-If you create a key in Flare, it will become associated with your target as you do this.
-But if you create the key in Central, you need to then open the Flare target and associate that key with the target.
+If you create a key in Flare Desktop, it will become associated with your HTML5 target as you do this.
+But if you create the key in Flare Online, you need to then open the target and associate that key with it.